phenoscape/rphenoscape/README.md

 -   Obtaining the character matrices for studies published for a taxonomic clade
 -   Subsetting matrices by taxonomic subgroup or anatomical part
 -   Searching for details for a given taxon

+By definition, most functions in this package connect to the [Phenoscape Knowledgebase API](http://kb.phenoscape.org/apidocs/).
+The base URL path to the API endpoints can changed from the default by setting the `PHENOSCAPE_API` environment variable.
+(See [R Startup](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Startup.html) and [RStudio support on .Renviron](https://support.rstudio.com/hc/en-us/articles/360047157094-Managing-R-with-Rprofile-Renviron-Rprofile-site-Renviron-site-rsession-conf-and-repos-conf) on how to control environment variables at R session startup.)

 ------------------------------------------------------------------------